steveafrost/intro-to-math.js/README.md

 ## Order of Operations

 Just like in Ruby, parentheses indicate precedence.
-For instance, the equation to convert Fahrenheit to Celsious Fahrenheit is to first subtract thrity-two then multipy by five-ninths.
+For instance, the equation to convert Fahrenheit to Celsius Fahrenheit is to first subtract thrity-two then multipy by five-ninths.
 To prioritize this subtraction before the multiplication happens, we wrap it in parentheses.

 ```javascript
 function convertToFahrenheit(fahrenheit) {